tuist/tuist/Sources/tuist/tuist.docc/Articles/Tuist Cloud/tuist-cloud.md

 We aim to **gather data from builds, including build times, binary sizes, and test outcomes, and integrate this with graph information.** This consolidated data will then be transmitted to our server.
 From there, developers can **visually track performance trends over time**.
 Our goal is to not only make this information easily accessible but also **actionable**.
 By identifying potential deviations that might hinder productivity, we can flag them directly in PRs.
 This proactive approach ensures that potential regressions are intercepted before merging into the primary repository branch.
 In essence, Tuist Cloud is designed to serve as a vigilant co-pilot, ensuring a **consistently healthy and efficient development environment**.
 An optimal development environment is pivotal for maintaining developers' enthusiasm and commitment to the project.

-#### ✅ Incremental build and test execution across environments
+#### Incremental test execution across environments

 Once teams reach a certain scale, they often grapple with optimizing their CI process to maintain quick turnaround times.
-While **building and testing everything** continually might work for smaller teams, it becomes impractical on a larger scale.
+While **testing everything** continually might work for smaller teams, it becomes impractical on a larger scale.
 At this juncture, many teams resort to investing in superior hardware, creating custom tools, complicating their CI pipelines, or worse, accepting slower development cycles.
 But there's a better way.

-**Tuist Cloud utilizes graph knowledge and fingerprinting technology—essential for binary caching—to discern which targets to build and test based on file modifications.** Best of all, this behavior can be fine-tuned using additional hashing keys.
+**Tuist Cloud utilizes graph knowledge and fingerprinting technology—essential for binary caching—to discern which targets to test based on file modifications.** Best of all, this behavior can be fine-tuned using additional hashing keys.
 For instance, while you might choose to build and test everything on the `main` branch, you can adopt an incremental approach from the primary trunk when development diverges.
 This approach is not only efficient but also cost-effective for teams.